SaiChandu2608/SaiChandu2608/README.md

 ## **✨ About Me in 30 Secs ✨**

-Data is my passion and my profession.
-As a Cloud and BI Engineer at Roots, I optimize data performance, create Azure Data Factory pipelines, and deliver impactful Power BI reports, transforming data into a strategic asset.
-I specialize in MDX and DAX queries, extracting valuable insights from SSAS cubes.
-I also leverage Azure Databricks for advanced analytics and data-driven solutions.
-With over three years of experience in the data field, I have honed my skills in various tools and technologies, such as SSIS, SSRS, SQL, Python, and Azure Data Lake.
-I ensure data quality, security, and governance, complying with regulatory standards and best practices.
-I collaborate with stakeholders, data scientists, and other teams, enabling data exploration and visualization.
-I'm always eager to learn new things and take on new challenges.
-Let's connect and explore how I can elevate your data analytics game.
+Data is my passion and my profession.Experienced Data Engineer, BI, and Azure Engineer with a proven track record of driving transformative initiatives leveraging cutting-edge technologies.
+With over 5 years of expertise, I excel in optimizing data processes and elevating business intelligence through Azure cloud solutions.
+My skills span across SSIS data integration, Azure DevOps, SSAS cube design, Azure Data Lake security, Power BI visualization, and more.
+I am adept at implementing high availability strategies, validating ETL workflows, and ensuring regulatory compliance.
+Proficient in scripting languages like Python and SQL, I bring innovative solutions to complex data challenges.
+With a Bachelor of Technology degree and hands-on experience in various cloud platforms, including AWS and GCP, I am committed to delivering robust data solutions that drive business growth and innovation.

-- 💻 Software Developer with a focus on data science and machine learning.
+- 💻 Software Developer with a focus on data engineering.
-- 🎓 Bachelor's in Computer Science and Engineering.
+- 🎓 Bachelor's in Electronics and Communications Engineering.
 - 🌟 Enthusiastic about solving complex problems and learning new technologies.
 - 🚀 Ready to leverage my skills to drive innovation and contribute to impactful projects.

 ## **📚 Projects 📚**
-- Check out some of my projects on [GitHub](https://github.com/saichandu415)!
+- Check out some of my projects on [GitHub](https://github.com/SaiChandu2608)

 ## **💼 Career Highlights 💼**
 - **Data Engineer** - Roots, Tornoto, ON (Aug 2022 - Present)